 If you've already bought a subscription and you’re having problems with it, these questions and answers should help.

-After you’ve purchased a subscription, you can cancel it at any time without being charged.
+After you’ve purchased a subscription, you can cancel it at any time with no cancellation fee.
 Be sure to cancel at least 3 days before your renewal date to avoid being charged for the next billing cycle.

 Learn more about the difference between a subscription and Skype Credit.